 When tackling global environmental issues, the impact of high-level agreements is limited without local action.
 Similarly, local action can be meaningless without widespread coordination and support.

-GLOW’s action theme will focus on mapping current action and guiding potential future actions to protect and restore coastal wetland habitats globally – paying attention to spatial and policy factors.
+GLOW’s action theme is focused on mapping current action and guiding potential future actions to protect and restore coastal wetland habitats globally – paying attention to spatial and policy factors.

 - extant global ‘landscape’ of wetland conservation action;